hugo-apero/iyo-apero/README.md

     Sidebar
     thoughts
     go here.

-    Check out the _index.md file in the /blog folder to edit this content.
-  author: "The R Markdown Team @RStudio"
+  author: "Alison Hill"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
   show_sidebar_adunit: true # show ad container
 ```

-To display an image at the top of the sidebar, add an image file to the root of the content section and use the filename `sidebar-listing`.
+To display an image at the top of the sidebar, add an image file to the root of the content section and name the file `sidebar-listing`.

 #### Single pages